infermedica/python-api/README.md

 ```

 Note that after each diagnosis call, the request object gets updated and you can obtain a diagnostic question to ask.
-You can also update the request object with new observations or risk factors to get even more precise diagnostic insights and new questions to verify.
+You can also update the request object with new symptoms or risk factors to get even more precise diagnostic insights and new questions to verify.

 For more take a look at provided examples.